 The parent and child trays each have two cup holders.
 This is a really nice feature whenever you’re hiking.
-It's much easier to grab a drink out of a cup holder than it is to keep digging through a backpack or diaper bag every time someone gets thirsty.

 The front wheel can swivel or be locked in place.
 So, this stroller is great for walking or jogging.
 However, people have reported that the front wheel sometimes sticks or doesn’t move as freely as they would like.
 Some people have even reported that the front wheel is prone to locking up or breaking.
 This hampers mobility and can be quite frustrating if it happens often.
 It might even be a deal breaker for people that are looking for something really rugged and durable.

 - On the more affordable end of the range

 - Has a parent tray and a child tray